thanapoom21/first-jekyll-blog/README.md

 bundle exec jekyll build
 ```

-### To serve locally and see how the site will work when deployinh for production
+### To serve locally and see how the site will work when deploying for production

 ```ruby
 JEKYLL_ENV=production bundle exec jekyll serve